Chlamydia: What It Is, Symptoms, Causes And Treatment Of This STD

 It is a type of infection that is little discussed at a social level, and it is common for infected people to present symptoms (this being one of the reasons why it is more prevalent, since by not noticing anything the infected continue to spread the disease).

-You may be interested: The 7 Most Important Parts of the Nose, and Their Characteristics
+You may be interested: The 10 Parts of the Pancreas: Their Characteristics and Functions

 Likewise, one aspect to take into account is that chlamydia usually occurs together with other sexually transmitted diseases, such as gonorrhea, and the fact that facilitates the risk of the sufferer contracting another STD including HIV.